Silk Road Secrets of Uzbekistan with Sophie Ibbotson

 • Sublime monuments in Samarkand, World Tourism Capital 2023

-• Nuratau Mountains, an high oasis of nature and villages
+• Nuratau Mountains, an oasis of alpine nature and villages

 • UNESCO Silk Road city of Bukhara